Why host an intern?

 - See that the student work experience has definite educational value.

-- Consult the Internship Coordinator promptly about any difficulties arising on the work site.
+- Consult the Director for Career Services promptly about any difficulties arising on the work site.

 - Participate in evaluating the performance of the student.
 This evaluation may be used to determine the student’s grade.

-- Contribute to the Learning Agreement document at the onset of the internship.
+- Contribute to the completion of the Learning Agreement at the onset of the internship.

-- Complete the Supervisor Evaluation form at completion of the internship.
+- Complete the Supervisor Evaluations at the midpoint and completion of the internship.

-- Approve student time sheets to document hours worked.
+- Approve student time sheets to verify hours worked.